exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 <!-- maybe cWH-A-G ?? -->

 In addition to distance measurements, we need to use other parameters defining the geometry of hydrogen bonds.
-We used two angles between the two heavy atoms forming the H-bond and a neighboring atom situated on each base.
+We use two angles between the two heavy atoms forming the H-bond and a third neighboring atom situated on each base.
-Depending on whether we select the third atom next to the acceptor or donor, we call the parameter "Donor angle" or "Acceptor angle".
+Depending on whether we select the third atom next to the acceptor or donor, we call the parameter "Acceptor angle" or "Donor angle".
 For consistency, we will always select the last neighbor when ordered lexicographically by PDB atom name as the third atom.

 <!-- fetch 3Lz0